cssinjs/jss/readme.md

 [JSS is a more powerful abstraction](https://medium.com/@oleg008/jss-is-css-d7d41400b635) over CSS.
 It uses JavaScript as a language to describe styles in a declarative and maintainable way.
 It is a [high performance](https://github.com/cssinjs/jss/blob/master/docs/performance.md) JS to CSS compiler which works at runtime and server-side.
 This core library is low level and framework agnostic.
 It is about 6KB (minified and gzipped) and is extensible via [plugins](docs/plugins.md) API.

-Feel free to ask any JSS related questions on twitter by using hashtag `#cssinjs` and mentioning [@oleg008](https://twitter.com/oleg008), [watch my latest talk](https://www.youtube.com/watch?v=i3TIrcnMIng) about "Unique Value Proposition of CSSinJS" and try it on a [playground](https://codesandbox.io/s/z21lpmvv33).
+Feel free to ask any JSS related questions on Twitter by using hashtag `#cssinjs` and mentioning [@oleg008](https://twitter.com/oleg008), [watch my latest talk](https://www.youtube.com/watch?v=i3TIrcnMIng) about "Unique Value Proposition of CSSinJS" and try it on a [playground](https://codesandbox.io/s/z21lpmvv33).

-If you are a Sass (SCSS) user, this course will show how to express popular Sass language features using latest JavaScript features: [Convert SCSS (Sass) to CSS-in-JS](https://egghead.io/courses/convert-scss-sass-to-css-in-js).
+If you are a Sass (SCSS) user, this course will show how to express popular Sass language features using the latest JavaScript features: [Convert SCSS (Sass) to CSS-in-JS](https://egghead.io/courses/convert-scss-sass-to-css-in-js).

 ## Key features